Quantifying Local Specialization in Deep Neural Networks: Methods

-\textbf{Fisher-Bates $p$ values:} We wish to test whether spectral clustering-based partitioning methods find more modular subsets of neurons than simply choosing random subsets.
-To do this, for each subcluster measurement we take the percentile of each true subcluster relative to the distribution of measurements of random subclusters.\footnote{For metrics where high values indicate modularity, we take the percentile of the negative metric, so that low percentiles consistently indicate modularity.} Next, we use the Fisher method to test whether the subclusters in a single network are disproportionately more modular than random neurons.
-To do so, we first center the subcluster percentiles around 0.5, which under the null hypothesis would give a granular approximation of the uniform distribution.
-We then combine the centered percentiles $\{p_1, \dotsc, p_n\}$ into the test statistic $-2 \sum_{i=1}^n \log p_i$, which under the null hypothesis is drawn from a chi-squared distribution with $2n$ degrees of freedom.
-We can then produce a $p$ value for each network, testing whether this statistic is higher than the null hypothesis would produce, which would mean that there were more low percentiles than if they were distributed uniformly.\footnote{The fact that we coarsely measure percentiles and then center them makes this test conservative, because our statistic is more sensitive to low percentiles than high percentiles.} This procedure is illustrated in Figure~\ref{fig:schematic-extension}.
+\textbf{Fisher statistics:} We wish to test whether spectral clustering methods find subsets of neurons which satisfy our proxies for local specialization more than if we had simply chosen random subsets.
+To do this, for each subcluster measurement we take the percentile of each true subcluster relative to the distribution of measurements of random subclusters.\footnote{For metrics where high values indicate local specialization, we take the percentile of the negative metric, so that low percentiles consistently indicate local specialization.} Next, we use the Fisher method to test whether the subclusters in a single network satisfy our proxies more than random subsets of neurons.
+To do so, we first center the subcluster percentiles around 0.5, which under the null hypothesis would give a granular, unbiased approximation of the uniform distribution.
+We then combine the centered percentiles $\{p_1, \dotsc, p_n\}$ into the Fisher statistic $(-1/n) \sum_{i=1}^n \log p_i$.
+For reference, the Fisher statistic of a uniform distribution of percentiles in our setting is 0.98.
+Figure~\ref{fig:hist-precentiles} shows example distributions of percentiles and their Fisher statistics.
+Note also that since the $\log$ function has a larger derivative near 0 than near 1, low percentiles have greater influence on the Fisher statistic, so J- or U-shaped distributions can also have Fisher statistics greater than 1, even if there are more high percentiles than low percentiles.
+For all non-ImageNet architectures, we train and analyze 5 different networks per condition and report the mean Fisher statistic.